-In general, cats & small to medium dogs (up to 22kg) are considered senior from 7 years old, whereas your large and giant breeds (from 22kg) are considered senior from as early as 6 years old.
+In general, cats & small to medium dogs (up to 25kg) are considered senior from 7 years old, whereas your large and giant breeds (from 25kg) are considered senior from as early as 6 years old.

 What health changes can I expect with my senior pet?

-As our pets enter their golden years, they are at a greater risk from a number of health issues.
+As our pets enter their golden years, they are at greater risk of a number of health issues.
 Some of these issues are preventable while others are not.
-However when caught at an early stage many health problems are highly treatable.
+However, when caught at an early stage many health problems are highly treatable.
 Common senior ailments include: